rvesse/stardog-docs/src/docs/owl2.html.md

 SELECT ?employee WHERE { ?employee :manages ?x. ?x rdf:type :Employee }
 ```

-The final step consists of executing these four queries over the data.
+Then Stardog executes these queries over the data.

 The form of the EQ depends on the reasoning level.
 For OWL 2 QL, every
-EQ produced by Stardog *is guaranteed to be expanded into a set of
+EQ produced by Stardog is **guaranteed to be expanded into a set of
-queries*.
+queries**.
 If the reasoning level is OWL 2 RL or EL, then the EQ *may*
 (but may not) include a recursive rule.
 If a recursive rule is included,
 Stardog's answers will be sound but incomplete with respect to the
-semantics of the requested reasoning level.
+semantics of the reasoning level.<fn>We're working on changes to Stardog's reasoner so that it's complete in the case where recursive rules exist; these changes will be available in the 2.x release cycle.</fn>

 ### Why Query Rewriting?

-Query rewriting has several advantages over the (primary) alternative
+Query rewriting has several advantages over the alternative
-technique, i.e., materialization.
-In this approach, it is the data that
+technique, materialization.
+In materialization, the data
 gets expanded with respect to the schema, not the query.
-That is, the
+The
-axioms in the schema are used as rules to generate new triples.
-However,
-materialization introduces some issues:
+schema is used to generate new triples, typicaly when data is added or removed from the system.
+However, materialization introduces some issues:

 -   **data freshness**.
 Materialization has to be performed every time
     the data or the schema change.
 This is particularly unsuitable for
     applications where the data changes frequently.
 -   **data size**.
 Depending on the schema, materialization can
     significantly increase the size of the data.
 A relatively simple
-    class hierarchy with a single level of subclasses can duplicate the
+    class hierarchy with a single level of subclasses increases the
     size of the data.
 -   **OWL 2 profile reasoning**.
 Given the fact that QL, RL, and EL, are
     not comparable with respect to expressive power, an application that